sirupsen/vim-execrus/README.md

 ## Usage

-To customize Execrus, you create and modify file type you're interested in adding Execrus functionality to directly in the plugin source.
+To customize Execrus, you create and modify the file type you're interested in adding Execrus functionality to, directly in the plugin source.

 For instance, a Ruby plugin should be in `ftplugin/ruby.vim` and might look something like this: